VatanaChhorn/Luna/README.md

 ### Language and Pods

-- This app is one hundred percent written in Swift ( SwiftUI )
+- This app is written in Swift ( SwiftUI )
 - Using third party libraries such as AlertX, Sliders, Lotties, and PopupView.

 ### Connect with me: :octocat: